BartlomiejIT/Portfolio-Projects/README.md

 [![image](https://github.com/user-attachments/assets/280cafb7-b7d0-4de2-8699-450cd0480648)](https://github.com/BartlomiejIT/Portfolio-Projects/tree/main/World%20Happiness%20Report%202024%20(Python))

 This analysis was motivated by my desire to understand the factors contributing to global happiness.
-Using Python, I analyzed data from the World Happiness Report, focusing on indicators like GDP, social support, and life expectancy.
+With Python, I analyzed data from the World Happiness Report, focusing on indicators like GDP, social support, and life expectancy.
-Working on this project helped me better understand how social and economic factors shape well-being.
-It also introduced me to the complexities of geographic and socioeconomic data, providing a broader perspective on global differences and opportunities for improving happiness.
+Working on this project helped me better understand how social and economic factors shape our well being.
+It also introduced me to the side of geographic and socioeconomic data, providing a wider perspective on global differences and opportunities for improving happiness.